Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor.rst

     Direct access to the actor's sound effect attribute.

 `speed`_ (`tes3statistic`_)
+    Read-only.
 Direct access to the actor's speed attribute statistic.

 `spellReadied`_ (`boolean`_)
+    Read-only.
 Friendly access to the actor's flag that controls if the actor has a spell readied.

 `strength`_ (`tes3statistic`_)
+    Read-only.
 Direct access to the actor's strength attribute statistic.

 `swiftSwim`_ (`number`_)
     Direct access to the actor's swift swim effect attribute.